-Sessions created are secure, doesn’t share the same hardware resources, and thus protect your privacy.
+Sessions created are secure, don’t share the same hardware resources, and thus protect your privacy.
 And the best part, you can sync your sessions between multiple machines.

 You must be familiar with this one.
 Bit.ly is a URL shortener tool that lets you shorten long URLs and efficiently track them.

-The extension connects with your bit.ly account and allows you to create shorten URL with a single click and share them right from the browser.
+The extension connects with your bit.ly account and allows you to create a shorten URL with a single click and share them right from the browser.

-You can also create domain-customized links which are great for masking affiliate links.
+You can also create domain-customized links that are great for masking affiliate links.